even4void/aliquote/content/post/lost-found-2011.md

 > The CM-Super package contains Type 1 fonts converted from METAFONT fonts and covers entire EC/TC, EC Concrete, EC Bright and LH fonts (Computer Modern font families).
 All European and Cyrillic writings are covered.
 Each Type 1 font program contains ALL glyphs from the following standard LaTeX font encodings: T1, TS1, T2A, T2B, T2C, X2, and also Adobe StandardEncoding (585 glyphs per non-SC font and 468 glyphs per SC font), and could be reencoded to any of these encodings using standard dvips or pdftex facilities (the corresponding support files are also included).

-Now, $\LaTeX$ has revolutionized the way we can chnage the default font for Serif, Sans Serif, and Monospace families.
+Now, $\LaTeX$ has revolutionized the way we can change the default font for Serif, Sans Serif, and Monospace families.
 See [XeTeX on the Web](http://www.tug.org/xetex/).

-It is Not only easy to switch defaut fonts in a $\LaTeX$ document, but also within a $\TeX$ or Context document.
+It is Not only easy to switch default fonts in a $\LaTeX$ document, but also within a $\TeX$ or Context document.
 In what follows, I shall describe some simple commands to change fonts in each case.

 ### $\LaTeX$